milosolutions/mcharts/README.md

 Milo Code DB main ([online](https://qtdocs.milosolutions.com/milo-code-db/main/) | [offline](\ref milodatabasemain))

-MiloChart implements some simple yet meaningful and eye friendly charts to display data.
+MChart implements some simple yet meaningful and eye friendly charts to display data.
 It's based on [QChart.js](https://github.com/jwintz/qchart.js): QML Bindings for Chart.js.

 **How to use:**

-1. Add milocharts.pri into your project.
+1. Add mcharts.pri into your project.

 2. Prepare some class that will provide data for MiloChart.
 For more information you can look at example project.